92GC/ChatGPT-API-CLI/README.md

 # To do for back end
 - replacing json with db
+- pick a web framework flack, django, fastapi
 - unit test / e2e tests
-- deploying to aws with teraform
+- deploying to aws with terraform
 - edit pdf with code
 - map field name to box number and description
 - concatenate and insert pages